hashicorp-forge/terraform-provider-enos/README.md

 Go Lint, Build, Terraform, Unit, and Acceptance tests are run on each PR.

 ## Artifact publishing to `enos-provider-current` S3 bucket
+The Enos-provider artifacts are built and published to `enos-provider-current` bucket in `quality_team_enos_ci` AWS account.
 The artifacts are built and published to S3 bucket on PR merge, only if the `VERSION` file is updated.
-The Enos-provider artifacts are built and published to `enos-provider-current` bucket in `quality_team_enos_ci` AWS account.
+You can also manually trigger the Release workflow from the GitHub Actions menu in this repo.